 In 1935, Newsom joined the Washington Senators for the first time.
 On May 7, Washington owner Clark Griffith paid $40,000 for Newsom, despite his 0-6 record with the Browns.
 Buck had a 28-27 record with the 1935–1936 Senators, and he was 3-4 in 1937 when he was traded to the Red Sox on June 11.
 Despite winning thirteen games for Boston in just over half a season, the Red Sox traded him to the Browns that winter.

-Newsom won twenty and lost sixteen, with a 5.07 ERA for the 1938 Browns, while leading the league in innings pitched, games started, and complete game.
-He was only the second Major League pitcher to win twenty games with an ERA over 5.00.7 Newsom repeated as a twenty-game winner in 1939.
+Newsom won twenty and lost sixteen, with a 5.07 ERA for the 1938 Browns, while leading the league in innings pitched, games started, and complete games.
+He was only the second major-league pitcher to win twenty games with an ERA over 5.00.7 Newsom repeated as a twenty-game winner in 1939.
 He was 3-1 for St. Louis, and 17-10 following a May 13 trade to the Detroit Tigers.
 The following season, the Tigers won the pennant by one game over the Cleveland Indians.
 Bobo had the best year of his career, going 21-5 with an ERA of 2.83.

 But tragedy struck Newsom after he defeated Cincinnati, 7–2, in the first game of the 1940 World Series.
 His beloved father had a heart attack after watching his son pitch, reportedly for only the second time, and died the next morning in his Cincinnati hotel room.8 While his family began the solemn trip back to Hartsville, Newsom remained behind and pitched Game Five, shutting out the Reds, 8–0, on just three hits.
 With the Series tied at 3-3 Bobo pitched the final game, on one day’s rest, but lost, 2–1, to Paul Derringer.